 RSAENH provides all of the FIPS 140-2 required self-tests.
-As required, the module its self-tests upon power up without operator intervention and other self-tests upon encountering a specific condition (key pair or random number generation).
+As required, the module performs some of its self-tests upon power up and other self-tests upon encountering a specific condition (key pair or random number generation).
 Note that RSAENH also provides self-tests for non-FIPS approved algorithms, and though not required, RSAENH provides these tests for extra security.
-Finally, it should be noted that non-FIPS approved algorithms should not be used if operating RSAENH in a FIPS compliant manner.
+Finally, it should be noted that non-FIPS approved algorithms should not be used if operating RSAENH in FIPS mode.